williamgrosset/fokus/README.md

 ### Do you realize you spelt "focus" wrong?
 Yes.
 Fokus is swedish for focus (I know, it's pretty original). :godmode:

-## How to contribute
-1. Clone this repository and create your own branch.
-2. Complete necessary changes and submit a [pull request](https://help.github.com/articles/about-pull-requests/).